moschiel/parse_dtc_from_asc/README.md

 ## Overview

 This script processes J1939 Diagnostic Trouble Code (DTC) messages from a CANalyzer ASC logging file, specifically focusing on messages with PGN 0xFECA (DM1).
-It can handle both single-frame and multi-frame (BAM) messages and maintains a list of active faults, removing them if they are not seen for a specified timeout period.
+It can handle both single-frame and multi-frame (BAM) messages and maintains a list of active faults, removing them if they are not seen for a specified period (debounce inactive).
 The GUI provides a real-time display of active faults, their status, and an adjustable timeout setting.

 ## Features

 - Parse single-frame DM1 messages.
 - Parse multi-frame DM1 messages using BAM (Broadcast Announce Message).
-- Maintain a list of active faults, adding new faults and marking those that are inactive for a specified period.
+- Maintain a list of active faults, adding new faults and marking those that are inactive for a specified period (debounce inactive).
 - Emulate real-time processing based on timestamps in the log file.
 - GUI display of active faults with dynamic updates.
-- Adjustable fault timeout setting via GUI.
+- Adjustable debounce inactive time setting via GUI.

 ## Usage